 In simple terms, siding is the protective material attached to the exterior of houses or residential buildings.
 Although it first appeared as an alternative to steel in the 1920s, modern aluminum siding was invented by an Indiana machinist, Frank Hoess, in the late 1930s and patented in 1939.
 Once, but no longer, the most commonly used siding, let’s examine its pros, cons, and longevity.

 Aluminum siding has lost much of its popularity since the 1970s, but its inherent qualities remain.
-Its lightweight, easily installed, durable and relatively inexpensive.
+It’s lightweight, easily installed, durable and relatively inexpensive.
 Its disadvantages include a susceptibility to scratches and dents, a tendency to fade, and its austere industrial appearance.

 From the mid-1940s, after World War II, right up to the 1970s, aluminum was the most common choice of material for siding.
 Because of its many positive features, it was used extensively in residential and industrial buildings, but the introduction of other materials and the increased cost of aluminum resulted in a decline in its popularity.
 That is, until recently – it’s made something of a comeback.
 Let’s look at the reasons.